-1) Launch of NOS for Contracting and Commissioning.

-2) Development of award(s) based on the NOS

-3) Examine the outcomes from the Changing Lives Service Development workstream and identify appropriate actions for the SSSC.
+- 1) Launch of NOS for Contracting and Commissioning. - 2) Development of skill set based on the NOS. - 3) Examine the outcomes from the Changing Lives Service Development workstream and identify appropriate actions for the SSSC. - 4) Ensure details of new NOS are provided to the new local authorities' consortium for buying.

-1) Make use of the NOS for the development of internal training for staff and review of employees' performance.

-- 2) Allow staff to undertake accredited training. - 3) Make use of NOS for recruitment.
+- 1) Make use of the NOS for the development of internal training for staff and review of employees' performance. - 2) Allow staff to undertake accredited training. - 3) Make use of NOS for recruitment.

-1) Discuss with SQA the development of award(s) based on the new NOS.

-2) Encourage training providers (private, FE and HE) to deliver the new award(s) arising from the NOS..
+- 1) Discuss with SQA Accreditation Unit (AU) the development of a Skills Set based on the new NOS. - 2) Encourage training providers (private, FE and HE) to deliver the new award(s) arising from the NOS.